 - Tooth extraction: in the case of a severely damaged tooth, you may need to extract the affected tooth to eliminate the infection.

 planing: sometimes, the periapical abscess occurs due to the spread of bacterial infection from periodontal pockets to the dental pulp.
 It is known as Perio-Endo lesions.
 The treatment includes root canal treatment followed by scaling and root planing.

 Your dentist will prescribe antibiotics if the periapical abscess is severe or has already spread to other parts of the body such as the neck to help bring the infection under control.
 Tell your dentist if you have a medical condition, an allergic reaction to certain antibiotics or taking other medications that may interfere with the prescribed antibiotics.
 Antibiotics are only there to bring the dental infection under control and can’t replace the dental treatment.

 When to See a Dentist?

 If you suspect that you have a periapical abscess, visit your dentist as soon as possible.
-Also, contact your dentist immediately if you have facial swelling or fever associated with the periapical abscess.
-Go to the emergency room ( if you have these signs and symptoms:
+Also, contact your dentist immediately if the periapical abscess is associated with facial swelling or fever.
+Go to the emergency room if you have these signs and symptoms: